zerzru/UsefulDB/README.md

 -log.txt <br>
 -connection_log.txt <br>

-If you send all 2 files, I can more fastly fix framework problem.
+If you send all 2 files, I can more fastly fix utility problem.
 Thanks.

 <a name="changelog"></a>
 # Change log